 My first dslr was a Nikon d5000 with a twin kit lens (18-55 & 55-200), then came the sb700 and 35mm f1.8, I soon outgrew the 18-55 and picked up the fantastic 17-70 from sigma, I then decided the d5000 'wasn't taking good enough pictures' so I upgraded to the newly released and much anticipated d7100.
 What a fantastic camera!

-It was at this point in 2013 I started second shooting weddings with Sarah helen from http://www.helensarah.com A job I actually got off the back of a photograph I took of a neutral friend that Helen later saw, she was keen to meet and soon after we started working together.
+It was at this point in 2013 I started second shooting weddings with Sarah Helen, a job I actually got off the back of a photograph I took of a neutral friend that Helen later saw, she was keen to meet and soon after we started working together.
 I've now been shooting as a second photographer with Helen for over 3 years and my equipment has grown, shrunk and grown again.
 I used a d300 as a second body to the d7100 for a while, added an 85mm f1.8, 70-210 f4 and the wonderful Tokina 11-16 f2.8.
 However the dx Nikon kit has now been replaced by a d700 (still an amazingly capable thing of beauty) a 80-200 f2.8 push pull, 50mm f1.4, 24-120 F4.
 I seemed to have gone full circle and found myself back with Sony having picked up an A7 with a beautiful little zeiss 35mm F2.8.

 Having watched hours if not days of YouTube videos, reading countless books, gaining experience from Helen and over 30 weddings in the bag a friend approached me one day and asked if I could photograph his wedding.